 - Price: Check latest price at Ortur here / Amazon here

 - Working area: 400x400mm

-Ortur is among the leading manufacturers of hobbyist laser cutters and the Laser Master 3 is Ortur’s most powerful model.
-I own both the Ortur LM3 and xTool D1 Pro, and while I narrowly prefer the xTool, the Ortur has some key aspects which might make it appeal to your particular needs.
+I own both the Ortur LM3 and xTool D1 Pro, and while I narrowly prefer the xTool, the Ortur has some key aspects which you may prefer.

 While it’s not the most powerful out there at 10W, its high-quality construction means it’s still a suitable leather laser cutter.
 It compresses two laser beams through light-combing lenses to produce a super fine 0.05×0.1mm spot output.
 It can cut 12mm wood and 10mm acrylic in a single pass, and the results are similarly impressive on leather.